IlyasIsHere/cool-compiler/README.md

 2. Perform semantic analysis
 3. Generate LLVM IR code (saved to `output.ll`)
 4. Compile the IR code to an executable (`output.exe`)

-5. Automatically run the executable
+Then you can run the executable.

 ## Project Structure